 Shifts in the ecological communities structuring coral reefs are occurring in response to the unprecedented levels of thermal stress reefs now experience with increasing frequency.
-We need to understand how coral reefs respond to these pressures over longer time-scales relevant to ecological and geological processes, and this is the aim of my project within the British Indian Ocean Territory (BIOT).
+We need to understand how coral reefs respond to these pressures over longer time-scales relevant to ecological and geological processes, and this is the aim of my project within the Indian Ocean region.

 We plan to integrate long-term monitoring datasets with data collected using recent and newly emerging techniques.
 This will enable new insights into the physical drivers of patterns in coral reef resilience and recovery from thermal stress.
 Obtaining detailed site-specific benthic data also allows us to examine relationships moving up the food web into coral reef fish communities.